fairecasoimeme/LiXee-Box/README.md

   * Can communicate with Marstek battery to enhance energy management.
 * Rules management
   * You can create rules to :
-  	* act when a zigbee device reach a threasold.
+  	* act when a zigbee device reach a threshold.
   	* do load shedding
   	* route energy
 * Update OTA